Christian Virtues: Wisdom

 About this Event

-Join us for a conversation on Wisdom as a Christian Virtue, with Professor David F. Ford, OBE, Regius Professor of Divinity Emeritus in the University of Cambridge.
+You're invited to a thoughtful conversation on Wisdom as a Christian Virtue, with Professor David F. Ford, OBE, Regius Professor of Divinity Emeritus in the University of Cambridge.

 This event will take place at St Bene't's Church, on Benet Street across from Jack's Gelato and the Eagle Pub.
 This is the third in a year-long series on Christian Virtue, hosted by Little St Mary’s and St Bene’t’s churches.

-Coffee from 10.30am, with the event beginning at 10.45am.
+Coffee will be served from 10.30am, with the talk at 10.45am.
 There is a 9am Eucharist at St Bene't's, to which all are welcome.

 Alongside continuing work on Christian theology and on inter-faith relations, Professor Ford’s current research includes work on: the Gospel of John; glorification; theology, modernity and the arts; Scriptural Reasoning; contemporary worldviews; and education in schools and universities.
 He recently published The Gospel of John: A Theological Commentary.